Golf’s New Global Footprint!

 “One of the stand-out features of the WGE trade show is that we will have an area dedicated for open-air demonstrations of various agronomical products which is going to be truly a unique experience for golf course operators and besides this, we will also be having a special demo-day for golf club equipment where consumers can actually test golf clubs at a driving range,” Chu revealed.

-The World Golf Summit, the business conference component of WGE will be staged over two days, starting on October 15 and culminating on October 16.
+The World Golf Summit, the business conference component of WGE will be staged over three days, starting on March 16 and culminating on March 18.
 “The World Golf Summit will be a two-day deep-dive event in that it will be set up by a major theme-setting keynote address followed by half-day workshop sessions focused on key business topics impacting the industry,” said Sebastian.

 One of the features of APGS has been the Asian Golf Awards, recognised as the pre-eminent recognition event for the golf industry in the Asian Pacific.
 It has been widely regarded as the “Oscars” of the industry.